PyromancerBoom/Orbital23/README.md

 * Finaliase Implementation of Service Discovery
 * Try out a simplr Random Load Balancer
 * Perform benchmarking on single Hertz server
-* build .config for service registry and information with all kitex instances.
+* Build .config for service registry and ship information with all kitex instances.
 * Look into cluster designs